After almost 10 years as a stay-at-home mom, Tenna Perry found

 A 2004 study conducted by graduate research students at Northwestern University highlighted a few interesting facts about children who care for their younger siblings.
-An estimated thirteen to seventeen percent of children ages thirteen to nineteen act as care givers to younger siblings for reasons other than social or entertainment events.
-Slightly more than sixty seven percent of sibling caregivers are girls.
-Of all the 737 teen and tween care givers who participated in the study, more than seventy five percent of them do so for an average of fourteen hours a week and almost twenty seven percent of are expected to prepare and serve meals, help with homework and tuck younger sibling into bed during the week.
+An estimated 13 to 17 percent of children ages 13 to 19 act as caregivers to younger siblings for reasons other than social or entertainment events.
+Slightly more than 67 percent of sibling caregivers are girls.
+Of all the 737 teen and tween caregivers who participated in the study, more than 75 percent of them do so for an average of 14 hours a week — and almost 27 percent of them are expected to prepare and serve meals, help with homework and tuck younger sibling into bed during the week.
 “It was most interesting to see the significant difference in the number of hours that girls are left to care for their siblings versus boys,” noted Carinna Inuyde-Johnston in the study.

 A parent’s point of view

-“I would always feel guilty if my older daughter was missing out on a social event with peers,” shares mother of three, April Lee Schmidt of Moundville, Alabama who also relied on her oldest for child care.
-Seemingly the most compelling emotion tied to leaving older children in charge, guilt that they’ll resent the responsibility, are not able to enjoy a ‘normal’ childhood, or handle the pressure associated with the responsibility plagues the parents of care giving teens.
+“I would always feel guilty if my older daughter was missing out on a social event with peers,” shares mother of three, April Lee Schmidt of Moundville, Alabama, who also relied on her oldest for child care.
+Seemingly, the most compelling emotion tied to leaving older children in charge — guilt that they’ll resent the responsibility, are not able to enjoy a ‘normal’ childhood, or able handle the pressure associated with the responsibility — plagues the parents of caregiving teens.

 Worrying how the responsibility and pressure affects all of the children fuels a parent’s conflicting emotions.
-“While I don’t feel it is completely fair to my seventeen year old, I also don’t feel it is fair to my younger children that just because of their age, they do not have equal responsibility,” Perry notes.
+“While I don’t feel it is completely fair to my 17-year-old, I also don’t feel it is fair to my younger children that just because of their age, they do not have equal responsibility,” Perry notes.

 What the teens think

-Samantha Rae Glashaw, Schmidt’s nineteen year old daughter adds, “Honestly, it always felt really natural to take care of my siblings.
+Samantha Rae Glashaw, Schmidt’s 19-year-old daughter adds, “Honestly, it always felt really natural to take care of my siblings.
 I never resented the responsibility because I enjoyed it so much.”